Physics-informed, boundary-constrained Gaussian process regression for the reconstruction of fluid flow fields: Conclusions and perspectives

-Indeed, we are interested in a design of the observations layout adapted to the dynamics of the fluid and accounting for different sources of information in order to further improve this physics-informed framework.
+We are interested in a design of the observations layout adapted to the dynamics of the fluid and accounting for different sources of information in order to further improve this physics-informed framework.
 That is, the posterior distribution could be informed with discrete observations of the stream function, the velocity and/or vorticity fields simultaneously.
 Along this line, we aim to enhance the design of experiments by sequentially allocating the corresponding locations in particular regions of physical interest.

-Moreover, we are concerned by a relevant design of the kernel structure for the optimization of the lengthscale hyperparameters (correlation lengths).
+A further aspect that can be improved is the choice of the base kernel within the presented framework.
+Possible choices may offer higher spectral precision and more accurate fit with respect to data, when using Mat\'ern structures or proper orthogonal decomposition kernels obtained from data for example \cite{Akian2022}.
+Furthermore, recent works on invariant-measure-informed kernels \cite{Hamzi2025} can be used to derive base kernels for our framework including physical-information from late-time statistical behavior.
+Invariant-measure results for nonlinear stochastic dissipative systems provide the geometry of the statistical structure for the flow dynamics.
+In the case of the 2D viscous Navier-Stokes equations, this structure has been proven to be quasi-Gaussian \cite{Coe2025}, which strengthens the choice of Gaussian priors for surrogate modelling \cite{Hamzi2025}.
+Moreover, the calibration of uncertainty quantification can be improved with more adapted techniques for hyperparameter estimation, such as cross-validation using kernel flows \cite{Owhadi2019}.

+Also, we are interested in extending this framework to consider other types of profile boundary conditions, such as a no-slip condition, which are more representative of viscous flows.
 Ultimately, scalability could be improved by considering sparse GPs \cite{Chen2025}, which are adapted to problems involving kernel derivatives.
 Finally, as mentioned before, reconstruction formulas that include information from physics in the prior distributions could be directly plugged into numerical methods, such as GP regression-based Lagrangian particle simulations \cite{Owhadi2023}.
 We are interested in using this approach to develop physics-informed data assimilation techniques applied to fluid dynamics problems.